tomograph/synkrotomo/README.md

 To see ~/.bashrc file and check things are ok, write $ vi ~/.bashrc.
 To edit type c.
 To exit with no changes :q!+enter, to exit and save :x+enter, to see all environment variables $ env
 To find stuff:  find / -iname filename  2>/dev/null

+The full dataset can be found in the dev branch in the folder zipped data.
+It is a split archive, extract with the command $ zip -F source-data.zip --out tmp.zip && unzip tmp.zip && rm tmp.zip or use the bash script